-15 In addition FSA Rule DTR 7.2.5 R requires companies to describe the main features of the internal control and risk management systems in relation to the financial reporting process.
+In addition FSA Rule DTR 7.2.5 R requires companies to describe the main features of the internal control and risk management systems in relation to the financial reporting process.

-16 The FRC Guidance on Audit Committees suggests means of applying this part of the Code.
-Copies are available at: <http://www.frc.org.uk/corporate/auditcommittees.cfm>.
+"Guidance on Audit Committees" suggests means of applying this part of the Code.
+Copies are available from the FRC website.